fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 5. In the next step, make sure to record the following things:
    * In your `Unencrypted Data Record`:
      * The "derivation path" for each wallet and the `name` of the seed it goes with.
+     * The master public key from each wallet and the `name` of the seed it goes with.
    * On the chosen media in your `Seed Backup Configuration`:
-     * Each seed and its name.
+     * Each seed and its `name`.
 6. Create one seed on each of the `Host Devices` using your preferred wallet program.
 7. Using your preferred wallet program, create a wallet on each of your `Host Devices` according to your `Device Configuration`.
 8. Create the multisig wallet by using each of those wallets, using `M` for `m` and the number of wallets in your `Device Configuration` for `n`.
-9. Record the master public key from each wallet in your `Unencrypted Data Record`.
 10. Verify the wallet works by sending a small amount of funds to it (using the [Receiving](#Receiving) instructions below), and then once received (see the [Checking your balance](#Checking-your-balance-and-history) instructions below), sending those funds back (using the [Spending](#Spending) instructions below).
-11. Follow the instructions in the *Setup* section of [Simple Inheritance Plan](../inheritancePlans/simple-inheritance-plan.md).
+11. Follow the instructions in the *Setup* section of [Simple Inheritance Plan](../inheritance/simple-inheritance-plan.md).
 12. Create any copies of your seed backups and `Unencrypted Data Record` that you need for your `Storage Configuration`.
 Note that these copies should be created in the same way as the originals.
-13. Store everything as determined in the `Storage Configuration`.
+13. Store everything as determined in your `Storage Configuration`.
 14. Set a calendar event to remind you to execute the **Maintenance** instructions regularly.
 See item *D* in the *Recommendations* section below.

 ### Receiving